Tomahawkd/tomahawkd.github.io/course/postgraduate/forensics.md

 <img src="/static/course/postgraduate/forensics/lifecycle.png"  alt=""/>
 </div>

+### Logging Element
+- Event: Single occurrence within an environment
+  - Event Field: Describes one characteristic of the event.
+  - Event Record: Collection of event fields
+- Log: Collection of event records
+- Audit: Process of evaluating logs
+- Recording: Process of tracking events fields
+- Logging: Process of saving events into logs
+- Security Incident: Occurrence of a security event (eg, intrusion attempt, data leakage, DoS, etc).

 ### Normalisation
 Logs come in different formats, syntax and types, eg, ASCII, binary, etc.
 There are some standards, but generally there is a lack of consensus.